trappergor/cpp-docs.ru-ru/docs/mfc/reference/cd2dgeometry-class.md

     FLOAT flatteningTolerance = D2D1_DEFAULT_FLATTENING_TOLERANCE) const;
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `strokeWidth`
- Величина, на которую расширить область геометрии, Обводка ее структуры.
+ The amount by which to widen the geometry by stroking its outline.

  `strokeStyle`
- Стиль штриха, который расширяется геометрии.
+ The style of the stroke that widens the geometry.

  `worldTransform`
- Преобразование для применения к геометрии, после преобразования геометрии и был нарисован геометрии.
+ A transform to apply to the geometry after the geometry is transformed and after the geometry has been stroked.

  `bounds`
- При возвращении данного метода содержит границы расширенный геометрии. Для этого параметра необходимо выделить хранилище.
+ When this method returns, contains the bounds of the widened geometry.
+You must allocate storage for this parameter.

  `flatteningTolerance`
- Максимальный диапазон для расстояния между точками кусочно-линейной аппроксимации данных геометрий. Меньшие значения выдать более точные результаты, но привести к более медленному выполнению.
+ The maximum bounds on the distance between points in the polygonal approximation of the geometries.
+Smaller values produce more accurate results but cause slower execution.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Если метод завершается успешно, возвращается значение TRUE. В противном случае возвращает значение FALSE.
+ If the method succeeds, it returns TRUE.
+Otherwise, it returns FALSE.

-##  <a name="isvalid"></a>CD2DGeometry::IsValid
+##  <a name="isvalid"></a>  CD2DGeometry::IsValid
- Проверяет допустимость ресурсов
+ Checks resource validity

 ```
 virtual BOOL IsValid() const;
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Значение TRUE, если ресурс является допустимым; в противном случае — значение FALSE.
+ TRUE if resource is valid; otherwise FALSE.

-##  <a name="m_pgeometry"></a>CD2DGeometry::m_pGeometry
+##  <a name="m_pgeometry"></a>  CD2DGeometry::m_pGeometry
- Указатель на ID2D1Geometry.
+ A pointer to an ID2D1Geometry.

 ```
 ID2D1Geometry* m_pGeometry;
 ```

-##  <a name="operator_id2d1geometry_star"></a>CD2DGeometry::operator ID2D1Geometry *
+##  <a name="operator_id2d1geometry_star"></a>  CD2DGeometry::operator ID2D1Geometry*
- Возвращает интерфейс ID2D1Geometry
+ Returns ID2D1Geometry interface

 ```
 operator ID2D1Geometry*();
 ```

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Указатель на интерфейс ID2D1Geometry или значение NULL, если объект еще не инициализирован.
+ Pointer to an ID2D1Geometry interface or NULL if object is not initialized yet.

-##  <a name="outline"></a>CD2DGeometry::Outline
+##  <a name="outline"></a>  CD2DGeometry::Outline
- Вычисляет очертания объекта geometry и записывает результаты в ID2D1SimplifiedGeometrySink.
+ Computes the outline of the geometry and writes the result to an ID2D1SimplifiedGeometrySink.

 ```
 BOOL Outline(